openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhaa_0_0.md

 This parameter has the configuration ID ```config_30_1``` and is of type ```INTEGER```.

-### Parameter 40: Power reporting in Watts on power change
+### Parameter 40: Power reporting in Watts on percentage change

-Power reporting in Watts on power change
+Power reporting in Watts on percentage change
   * 0 – Reporting Disabled
   * 1 – 100 = 1% - 100% Reporting enabled